jjenkov/pde-pdl-specification/pde-specification.md

+## PDE Type Codes
+The first byte of a PDE field is the PDE field's type code.
+The available PDE field type codes are listed in the table below.

 | Type Code | Field Name      | Field Description                                                                   |
 |-----------|-----------------|-------------------------------------------------------------------------------------|
 | 0         | BOOLEAN_NULL    | A single byte with the value 0 - representing a boolean field with a null value.    |